leetebbs/discord-bot-crypto/README.md

 # discord-bot-crypto
-A discord Bot  Triggered by events emit by smart contracts
+A discord Bot  Triggered by events emitted by smart contracts

 requires node